Wisconsin election conspiracy theorist running for governor

 Ramthun joins former Lt.
 Gov. Rebecca Kleefisch and former U.S. Senate candidate Kevin Nicholson in the GOP primary.
 Nicholson is running as an outsider candidate, much like Ramthun who has been the leading Republican voice in the Statehouse in trying to overturn Biden’s win.

 Kleefisch and Nicholson’s campaigns did not immediately return messages seeking comment.
+They have both called for doing away with Wisconsin’s bipartisan elections commission, but have not gone as far as Ramthun in attempting to undo Biden’s victory.

 The winner of the Aug.
 9 primary will advance to take on Democratic Gov. Tony Evers.
 The race is a top priority for both parties given swing state Wisconsin’s importance in the 2024 presidential race.